donschia/FetchXmlDetailsList/README.md

 - <code>RecordIdPlaceholder</code> is the placeholder text.
 This will be replaced with the current record id.
 i.e. <code>[RECORDID]</code>

-- The <code>RecordId</code> is read from the current record in a bit of a hack at the moment as it's not super easy to get this in the Power Apps framework.
+- The <code>Record Id</code> is read from the current record in a bit of a hack at the moment as it's not super easy to get this in the Power Apps framework.
 This can also be overridden with another lookup on the current form.
 Simply set the <code>OverriddenRecordIdFieldName</code> to a lookup field on the current form and this id will be used instead of the id of the current record.

 - <code>ColumnLayoutJson</code> is a collection of columns used for the table layout.
+See details below.
-- <code>ItemsPerPage</code> is currently defaulted to 5000 as paging is currently not implemented.  // [NOT SUPPORTED CURRENTLY] ItemsPerPage is how many items to show per page.
+- <code>ItemsPerPage</code> is defaults to 5000 as paging is currently not implemented.  // [NOT SUPPORTED CURRENTLY] ItemsPerPage is how many items to show per page.
 For now this is set at 5000 since paging and sorting seem to be at odds with eachother.
 - <code>DebugMode</code> can be set to <code>On</code> or <code>Off</code>.
 When enabled, this will write extra details to console, break when entering the main control, and break on handled exceptions.

-Essentially you use the legacy designer and hack the input box via F11 dev tools to set the maxlength to something like 9999 instead of the default 2000 if your text doesn't fit.

 ## ColumnLayoutJson
 This is a list of [IColumn](https://learn.microsoft.com/en-us/javascript/api/sp-listview-extensibility/icolumn?view=sp-typescript-latest) from the [FluentUI DetailsList]( https://developer.microsoft.com/en-us/fluentui#/controls/web/detailslist).
 Simply include all of the required fields for each column your data grid.
 The options <code>data</code> object can be helpful for extra customization.